-Context Effects on Questionnaire Responses
+Context Effects on Survey Responses

 Again, this complexity can lead to unintended influences on respondents' answers.
-These are often referred to as context effects because they are not related to the content of the item but to the context in which the item appears (Schwarz & Strack, 1990).
+These are often referred to as context effects because they are not related to the content of the item but to the context in which the item appears (Schwarz & Strack, 1990)3.
 For example, there is an item-order effect when the order in which the items are presented affects people's responses.
 One item can change how participants interpret a later item or change the information that they retrieve to respond to later items.
-For example, researcher Fritz Strack and his colleagues asked college students about both their general life satisfaction and their dating frequency (Strack, Martin, & Schwarz, 1988).
+For example, researcher Fritz Strack and his colleagues asked college students about both their general life satisfaction and their dating frequency (Strack, Martin, & Schwarz, 1988)4.
 When the life satisfaction item came first, the correlation between the two was only -.12, suggesting that the two variables are only weakly related.
 But when the dating frequency item came first, the correlation between the two was +.66, suggesting that those who date more have a strong tendency to be more satisfied with their lives.
 Reporting the dating frequency first made that information more accessible in memory so that they were more likely to base their life satisfaction rating on it.

-The response options provided can also have unintended effects on people's responses (Schwarz, 1999).
-For example, when people are asked how often they are "really irritated" and given response options ranging from

-"less than once a year" to "more than once a month," they tend to think of major irritations and report being irritated infrequently.
+The response options provided can also have unintended effects on people's responses (Schwarz, 1999)5.
+For example, when people are asked how often they are "really irritated" and given response options ranging from "less than once a year" to "more than once a month," they tend to think of major irritations and report being irritated infrequently.
 But when they are given response options ranging from "less than once a day" to "several times a month," they tend to think of minor irritations and report being irritated frequently.
 People also tend to assume that middle response options represent what is normal or typical.
 So if they think of themselves as normal or typical, they tend to choose middle response options.
 For example, people are likely to report watching more television when the response options are centered on a middle option of 4 hours than when centered on a middle option of 2 hours.
+To mitigate against order effects, rotate questions and response items when there is no natural order.
+Counterbalancing or randomizing the order of presentation of the questions in online surveys are good practices for survey questions and can reduce response order effects that show that among undecided voters, the first candidate listed in a ballot receives a 2.5% boost simply by virtue of being listed first difference of the properties of the people are survey of the properties.

-Writing Survey Questionnaire Items
+Writing Survey Items